bartoszryfa/ParkSystemApp/README.md

 ## 📄 License

-Explore the codebase, delve into the architecture, and experience the sophistication of the Parkometer App.
+Explore the codebase, delve into the architecture, and experience the sophistication of the ParkSyetemApp